 Rodgers rode the bench until the 2008 NFL season.
 But by 2009, he made his first Pro Bowl.
 By 2011, Rodgers breezed through the playoffs and won Super Bowl XLV over Ben Roethlisberger and the Pittsburgh Steelers.

 Writers named Rodgers the Super Bowl MVP, and he instantly became a household name.
-Despite his vaulted ceiling, Super Bowl XLV remains Aaron’s only Lombardi Trophy.
+Despite his vaulted ceiling, Super Bowl XLV remains Aaron's only Lombardi Trophy.
 But he does have other trophies.
-His trophy case is overflowing.
+His trophy case is overflowing, in fact.

 Rodgers was named to nine Pro Bowls, three All-Pro honors and one All-2010s Team.
 The future Hall of Fame member has incredible longevity and won his third NFL MVP award in 2020 at 37 years old.